 Last Updated on

-One of the most beautiful waterfalls in the world, Havasu Falls, lies deep within the tribal lands of the Havasupai, the American Indian tribe who has lived in the Grand Canyon for over eight hundred years.
+One of the most beautiful waterfalls in the world, Havasu Falls, lies deep within the tribal lands of the Havasupai, the American Indian tribe that has lived in the Grand Canyon for over eight hundred years.

-Hike to Havasu Falls
+Havasu Falls Hike

 Spying a spray-painted plywood sign pointing toward Supai Village, I hurried over the narrow bridge.
-For eight miles–down steep canyon walls, through a brief deluge, and over shallow flash flood streams in the valley—I struggled to keep up with my 18-year-old daughter, Kayla.
+For eight miles–down steep canyon walls, through a brief deluge, and over shallow flash flood streams in the valley—I had struggled to keep up with my 18-year-old daughter, Kayla.

 I worried about lack of water, but soon rain drops had me concerned about too much water.

 The rain storm passed quickly.
-In it’s wake, I saw streams which I avoided because water seemed to be passing very quickly, fast enough to topple an unwary hiker.
+In its wake, I saw streams which I avoided because water seemed to be passing very quickly, fast enough to topple an unwary hiker.

 I caught up to my daughter not long after the storm ended.
 Not only was she fine, she was lounging under a thick cottonwood tree lacquering her nails pink.

-Entering the Hualapai Village
+Entering Supai Village